Close Menu

 The team, led by astronomer Scott S. Sheppard of the Carnegie Institution for Science, was actually using ground-based telescopes to look for evidence of the mysterious Planet Nine, a proposed outer Solar System body.

 Since Jupiter’s gravity is so strong, it can keep objects in orbit up to 30 million kilometers away.
-In comparison to our moon that is just 363,104 kilometers away.
+In comparison to our moon, which is just 363,104 kilometers away.
 This means there is a lot of space around Jupiter for astronomers to examine that could possibly contain moons.

 “Jupiter just happened to be in the sky near the search fields where we were looking for extremely distant Solar System objects,”